HMS Romney (1694)

-HMS Romney was a 50-gun fourth rate ship of the line of the Royal Navy, launched at Blackwall Yard on 23 October 1694.
+HMS Romney was a 50-gun fourth rate ship of the line of the Royal Navy, ordered to be built by commercial contract by Sir Henry Johnson on 16 November 1693 (along with her sistership, the Colchester - the contract for both ships was signed on 23 February 1694), and both ships were launched at the contractor's Blackwall Yard on 23 October 1694.
+The Romney was commissioned in 1695 under Captain Edmund Loades, for service in the Mediterranean.

-Commanded by Captain William Coney, Romney was wrecked on the Scilly Isles on 26 October 1707 when a disastrous navigational error sent Admiral Sir Cloudesley Shovell's fleet through dangerous reefs while on their way from Gibraltar to Portsmouth.
+Commanded by Captain William Coney, Romney was wrecked on the Bishop & Clerks Rocks, off the Scilly Isles on 26 October 1707 when a disastrous navigational error sent Admiral Sir Cloudesley Shovell's fleet through dangerous reefs while on their way from Gibraltar to Portsmouth.
 Four ships (Romney, Association, Firebrand and Eagle) were lost, with nearly 2,000 sailors.
 Romney hit Bishop Rock and went down with all but one of her crew.
 The sole survivor was George Lawrence, who had worked as a butcher before joining the crew of Romney as quartermaster.
-The Scilly naval disaster was one of the greatest maritime disasters in British history.
+The Scillies naval disaster was one of the greatest maritime disasters in British history.
 It was largely as a result of this disaster that the Board of the Admiralty instituted a competition for a more precise method to determine longitude.